 A contract is an agreement negotiated by two or more parties.
 It documents the business relationship by confirming the commitments each party is making and helps avoid later misunderstandings.
 A contract includes various business components such as pricing, deliverables, and duration of business relationship; and legal components such as indemnification for harm or loss, data security, and intellectual property ownership.

-A contract is generally required when a business unit, school, or department would like to hire a non-Stanford, outside company or individual to perform a service for Stanford.
+A signed contract is generally required when a business unit, school, or department would like to hire a non-Stanford, outside company or individual to perform a service for Stanford, including $0 agreements.
 Because these contracts bind or obligate the university to a financial or a non-financial commitment, contracts must be written and signed by the proper authority.
 Administrative Guide Memo 1.9.1: Signature and Financial Approval Authority specifies that the Procurement Services department within Financial Management Services is the designated authority to sign contracts for purchase of goods and services (also referred to as procurement contracts) for the university.

 Transactions that do not require a contract signed by Procurement Services typically follow the Purchase Order process or are purchased through other methods and signed under a Delegation of Signature Authority letter already on file.